Book now to attend our Open Morning on Friday 14th October

 - ask geographical questions and undertake enquiries inside and outside the classroom about people, places and environments

 - analyse evidence, make decisions and evaluate information, ideas and opinions

 - use skills specific to geography, including fieldwork and map work

 - draw on different sources and resources, such as maps and atlases, photographs, written and visual materials, including the use of ICT

 Geography is taught to every pupil in the School.
 In Years 3 and 4 it is taught by the form teacher in topics as part of a Humanities programme.
 Children in years 5-8 are then taught by subject specialist teachers.

 Trips and Events

 Many of the topic-based trips in Years 3 and 4 have important geographical elements to them, as does the Year 6 Humanities trip to Belgium.
-The main residential trip happens at the beginning of Year 8, with a three day visit to Holt Hall in Norfolk.
+In Year 7 pupils visit Overstrand for the day, where coastal erosion and management is studied.
+The main residential trip happens at the beginning of Year 8, with a three day visit to Flatford Mill in Suffolk.
 The main focus of that trip is the preparation for a project, which is a compulsory requirement of the Common Entrance course.